ajdamiao/ajdamiao/README.md

  <h4 align="center">
 Hi there, I'm Damião Junior 👋
 I'm based in Porto Alegre, Brazil. 📍

-   - 🌱 I’m currently improving my mobile development skills using Kotlin and Flutter.
+- 🌱 I’m currently improving my skills in Data Science and Artificial Intelligence, using Python to explore topics like LLMs, Long-term Memory, and AI agents.
-   - 💻 Intern at [@softdesign](https://www.instagram.com/softdesignbrasil/) as Android Developer
+- 💻 Junior Android Software Engineer at @softdesign.
+- 📱 Experienced in mobile development using Flutter and native Android (Kotlin).

  </h1>

 <p align="center">